merceamvi/cleanvehiclesSpain/README.md

 Users do not need to manually install or manage dependencies.
 The script ensures that the R packages are installed and loaded for all users.

+## **Data download**
+The script automates the download of data from the public database of the Spanish Statistical Office (Instituto Nacional de Estadística).
+Users do not need to manually locate or download data, as the script handles the process entirely.

 ## **Structure of the Script**
 The script is organized into six sections for clarity: